paulmars/apollo-client/docs/source/recipes/react-native.md

 If you are new to using Apollo with React, you should probably read the [React guide](/).

-## Examples
+## Example

-There are some Apollo examples written in React Native that you may wish to refer to:
+There are an Apollo examples written in React Native that you may wish to refer to:

-1. The ["Hello World" example](https://github.com/apollographql/frontpage-react-native-app) used at dev.apollodata.com.
+1. The ["Hello World" example](https://github.com/apollographql/frontpage-ios-app) used at dev.apollodata.com.
-2. A [GitHub API Example](https://github.com/apollographql/GitHub-GraphQL-API-Example) built to work with GitHub's new GraphQL API.

 ## Apollo Dev Tools